getzep/graphiti/README.md

 ## Status and Roadmap

+wip, but endavour to not break API.

 graphiti is under active development.
 Areas we're actively working on:

 - performance and scalability
 - search improvements
+- node CRUD

 TODO: expand on the above.
 Include ROADMAP